AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_ios.md

 ![](https://web-cdn.agora.io/docs-files/1629250184756)

-You start Interactive Live Streaming Premium when you call joinChannel from your RtcEngine instance.
+To start Interactive Live Streaming Premium, implement the following steps in your app:

-The Interactive Live Streaming Premium workflow you integrate into your app is:

 1. **Set the role**